 Participation points will be given for ongoing engagement with the course material during lab or outside of class.
 There will be many opportunities to earn participation points, including asking questions during lab, in office hours, or via email or answering questions asked by your instructor or peers during the lab.
 An easy way to earn participation points is to come prepared to lab (e.g. by reading bbLearn announcements and downloading / reading the lab before class).
+For example, type your favorite planet into Zoom chat during the first lab section to show you read the syllabus and earn your first participation point.
 For full points, participate at least once in most lab weeks.